davanstrien/ucl-research-data-management/Handouts/src/handout.md

 In the Faculty of Engineering Sciences at UCL research data will incorporate a broad range of different types of material.
 Some of this may be data commonly found in other disciplines, whilst other data will very specific to a particular research project.

+Research Data
+> 'Recorded, factual material commonly retained by and accepted in the [research] community as necessary to validate research findings; although the majority of such data is created in digital format, all research data is included irrespective of the format in which it is created.'
+Engineering and Physical Sciences Research Council (EPSRC)

 # What is research data management?

 Research data management can be described as: